Complete Streets Safety Assessments (CSSA)

 Applications are now closed for the 2024 CSSA Program.
 If you would like more information about the program, or have questions, please email safetrec@berkeley.edu.

-• Implementing Complete Streets Safety Assessment (CSSA) Improvements: A Peer Exchange.
-July 25 and September 14, 2023.
-SafeTRECwas excited to launch two online peer exchange sessions as part of the Complete Streets Safety Assessment (CSSA) program on how local agencies are successfully implementing complete streets safety improvements to make walking, biking and rolling safer in their communities.
+• 2023 Peer Exchanges: Implementing Complete Streets Safety Assessment (CSSA) Improvements.
+SafeTREC was excited to launch two online peer exchange sessions on July 25 and September 14, 2023 as part of the Complete Streets Safety Assessment (CSSA) program on how local agencies are successfully implementing complete streets safety improvements to make walking, biking and rolling safer in their communities.
 These peer exchanges were designed to support agencies as they work to implement safety improvements as suggested in their CSSA final reports.

 Questions about the CSSA?